sshweta13/sshweta13/README.md

 💼 Former Data Analyst @ DEN ADN Networks
 🛡️ Fortinet Certified | 📍 Based in San Jose, CA

----

-I'm a data analyst with over 5 years of industry experience.
-I'm currently expanding my expertise through a Master's in Engineering Technology at SJSU.
+I'm a data analyst with over five years of industry experience.
+I hold an M.S. in Engineering Technology from San José State University, where I focused on data analytics, Artificial Intelligence, and cybersecurity.
 I specialize in solving complex business challenges by turning raw data into actionable insights, using tools like Python, SQL, and Tableau.
+I’m also passionate about exploring how **AI can enhance robotics and autonomous systems**, primarily through perception models and real-time decision-making.

+At **DEN ADN Networks**, I deli

 At **DEN ADN Networks**, I delivered measurable impact by improving campaign performance, reducing data processing time by 30%, and increasing engagement by 25% through targeted reporting and analytics.

----

 ## 🔬 Featured Projects